zaoyang/30-days-of-vue/day-29/day-29.cq.md

 # Vue 3.0 and the future of Vue

+> In today's article, we'll take a brief look at some of the cool features Vue 3.0 is expected to bring when it arrives.

 Everything we’ve discussed within this course covers the latest current release of Vue, often labeled as [version 2.x](https://github.com/vuejs/vue/releases).

 In [Sept.
 2016](https://medium.com/the-vue-point/vue-2-0-is-here-ef1f26acf4b8), the Vue framework was rewritten and released as version 2.0.
 Vue 2.0 introduced new concepts such as a lightweight virtual DOM implementation, render functions, and server-side rendering capabilities.
 In addition, version 2.0 was rewritten to provide significant performance improvements over version 1.x.